top of page

 While Ashtead has six council seats for the two wards, elections are to be held each year for two seats in rotation.
 The next ‘two seat’ election is due on Thursday, 2nd May.

 Standing in Ashtead Park is Gerry Sevenoaks, the current sitting Independent councillor who was first elected in 2023.
-In his election leaflet which can be found here, Gerry says that since his he was elected he has been campaigning on many local issues including opposing the controlling Liberal Democrats to retain green belt sites in the local plan for housing development.
+In his election leaflet, Gerry says that since his he was elected he has been campaigning on many local issues including opposing the controlling Liberal Democrats to retain green belt sites in the local plan for housing development.

 In Ashtead Lanes & Common, a new Independent candidate – Andy Smith – says that if elected he will work with his fellow Ashtead Independent councillors to prioritise the interests of the Village and keep Ashtead a “green and pleasant place.”